wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Path Parameter Casing

 There are several options for path parameter casing.
-Use this example to ensure path parameters are in camelCase and do not contain digits.
+Use this example to ensure path parameters are in camelCase and don't contain digits.

 Rule settings: